reasonml/reason-react/README.md

 ReasonReact is a safer, simpler way to build React components.
 You get a great type system with an even better developer experience.
 Why choose ReasonReact?
 Read more [here](https://reasonml.github.io/reason-react/docs/en/what-and-why)

 ReasonReact is just React.js under the hood.
-This makes it super easy to integrate with your current Next.js, Create React App, JavaScript, Flowtype or Typescript project.
+This makes it super easy to integrate with your current Next.js, Create React App, JavaScript, Flowtype or TypeScript project.
 Learn more about getting started [here](https://reasonml.github.io/reason-react/docs/en/installation#adding-reason-to-an-existing-reactjs-project-create-react-app-nextjs-etc)

+> Watch Ricky Vetter's Reason Conf talk, ["Why React is Just Better in Reason"](https://www.youtube.com/watch?v=i9Kr9wuz24g) to learn more about how Facebook & Messenger are using ReasonReact

+> Watch Jordan Walke's Reason Conf talk,  ["React to the Future"](https://www.youtube.com/watch?v=5fG_lyNuEAw) to learn more about the future of ReasonML and React

 ## Example